International Commercial Law

 International commercial law is a body of applicable rules, principles and customary practices that govern cross-border commercial activities of private parties.
 As such, international commercial law is part of private international law, while its international trade law counterpart, governing the trade relations between States, is part of international economic law, which is a branch of public international law.
 As rules, principles and customary practices applicable to cross-border transactions differ among cultures, there is a strong tendency for harmonization and unification of these.

 This Research Guide is intended as a starting point for research on International Commercial Law.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 298.
-International Commercial Law: General Works and subject heading (keyword) International Commercial Law are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) International Commercial Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Béguin, J. et M. Menjucq (eds.), Droit du commerce international, Paris, LexisNexis, 2010.